braidchat/braid/README.md

  - polishing the UX
  - improving the mobile apps

-Bugs, feature requests and features are tracked at https://github.com/braidchat/meta/issues
+Question, bugs, and feature requests are tracked at https://github.com/braidchat/braid/issues

+A full backlog of features is tracked at https://github.com/braidchat/planning/issues

 ## Contributing